mcity/octane-api/README.md

 The OCTANE API spec is licensed through the MIT license.

 ## Maintainer
-This API is presently maintained by @gmcguire, @tsworman, and @eserzomcity
+This API is presently maintained by @gmcguire